Why your tank needs servicing

 • High country cabins/huts

-• Oasis systems save water, money and protect our environment.
+• Oasis Clearwater systems save water, money and protect our environment.

-• Oasis systems offer low operating and maintenance costs.
+• Oasis Clearwater systems offer low operating and maintenance costs.

-• Oasis offer durable precast concrete structures, fibreglass and polyethylene systems.
+• Oasis Clearwater offer durable precast concrete structures and fibreglass systems.

 What type of onsite wastewater systems are available?